coqui-ai/TTS/CONTRIBUTING.md

     $ make style
     ```

 10. Run the linter and correct the issues raised.
-We use ```pylint``` for linting.
+We use ```ruff``` for linting.
 It helps to enforce a coding standard, offers simple refactoring suggestions.

     ```bash
     $ make lint